telerik/kendo-ui-builder/docs/components/password-text-box.md

 ---
-title: Password Text Box
+title: Password TextBox
-page_title: Password Text Box - Components - Kendo UI Builder
+page_title: Password TextBox - Components - Kendo UI Builder
-description: "Use and implement the Password Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Password TextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: passwordtextbox_kuib
 ---

-# Password Text Box
+# Password TextBox

-The Password Text Box ...
+The Password TextBox ...

 <!-- screen -->